alfar0x/alfar-linea/README.md

 Main features:
 - Simple setup
-- Interaction with various services, such as syncswap, velocore, dmail, open ocean, xy finance, pancake, woofi and linea bank
+- Interaction with various services, such as syncswap, velocore, dmail, open ocean, xy finance, pancake, woofi, linea bank etc.
 - Dynamic gas limit before each transaction (that is, you can change the limit directly during the execution of the program)
 - Selection of services for work
 - Ability to run in several terminals with different settings/accounts
 - Collection of information from the blockchain about accounts (token balances and number of transactions)
 - Encryption of private keys, proxies, addresses with a password for using script on the server
-- TRUE RANDOMIZATION. one of the examples: swap wbtc for eth on syncswap -> supply wbtc to linea bank -> send a message to dmail -> redeem wbtc from linea bank -> swap wbtc for eth on open ocean. and it's all automatic. now more than 100 different paths are available in 8 services, with more to come
+- TRUE RANDOMIZATION.
+One of the examples: swap wbtc for eth on syncswap -> supply wbtc to linea bank -> send a message to dmail -> redeem wbtc from linea bank -> swap wbtc for eth on open ocean. and it's all automatic. now more than 100 different paths are available in 8 services, with more to come

 ***Important: linea mainnet can sometimes throw errors and stop working suddenly.
 Please do not make large volumes with the script, it is designed to increase the number of transactions.
 Adding $20 on an account and setting the working volume of 1-7% is ok***